This post may contain affiliate links. Please read our disclosure policy.

 - Sweet corn kernels – fresh or properly thawed frozen; avoid canned corn

-- Shredded cheese – I use combination of shredded sharp and white cheddar.
-You can use any cheese you like such as Gouda, or even pepperjack for a little kick, a combination of Gouda and Parmesan will be nice too but you may want to omit the salt from the recipe as Parmesan is at a saltier side
+- Shredded cheese – I use a combination of shredded sharp and white cheddar.
+You can use any cheese you like, such as Gouda, or even pepperjack for a little kick.
+A combination of Gouda and Parmesan will be nice too, but you may want to omit the salt from the recipe, as Parmesan is on a saltier side

 Pro Tips for Perfect Madeleines